raspberrypilearning/3d-printed-astro-pi-flight-case/worksheet.md

 ![](images/scaff_lid2.png)

 Once you've managed to lift some of it use a pair of small pliers to remove the rest of the material.
-The areas marked with a red star below also need the same treatment.
+The areas marked with a red star below need the same treatment.

 ![](images/scaff_lid3.png)